Danielli-Itai/_EnvLnx/README.md

 #Setting up
-Add 'EnvStart.sh' file to be called automatically when using the bash terminal Use the command 'grdit ~/.bashrc' for adding the following line to the ~/.bashrc file.
+Add 'EnvStart.sh' file to be called automatically when using the bash terminal For adding the following line to the ~/.bashrc file Use the command 'grdit ~/.bashrc'
+Or the command 'nano ~/.bashrc'

 '#Evironment initialization'
 'source ~/_EnvLnx/EnvStart.sh'